-I’m by the beach, enjoying my morning coffee & this lovely breeze & the 90s music that is playing.
-At the moment, my friends aren’t here so I’m enjoying my time alone.
-I scrolled on my phone and wrote for a bit on my notebook.
+I’m at the beach, enjoying my morning coffee, a lovely breeze, and the 90s music.
+My friends are at home getting ready, so I’m enjoying my alone time.
+I scrolled a bit on my phone and wrote in my notebook.

-And the elderly (seemingly) couple next to me.
-They seemed to be enjoying the moment as well, especially each others company and the conversation.
+And then, I spotted the elderly couple next to me.
+They seemed to be enjoying the moment as well, especially their conversation and each other’s company.

-I had a bittersweet realization regarding the elderly couple next to me though.
+I had a bittersweet realization regarding the elderly couple next to me.

-Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic, close minded people, filled to the brim with prejudices and bitterness and ager.
+Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic close-minded people, filled to the brim with prejudices, bitterness and anger.

 Bittersweet AF.
 I knew that there was an 80% chance that if I approached the seemingly lovely couple, I’d regret it.

 If I were to join them for coffee, the magic spell would break.
 I let them enjoy their company, and I kept enjoying mine.

 Start a conversations below in the comments or join the one over on Instagram.